xXbaodeptraiXx/BedrockServer2000/README.md

 # BedrockServer2000

-## Sorry, this project is discontinued because I have to focus on school, there's little to no chance that it will be continue maintained (it's full of bugs too so don't use it in your main server, also the online backups feature has a bug where in-game items randomly disappear so don't use it)
+## Sorry, this project is discontinued because I have to focus on school, there's little to no chance that it will be continue maintained (it's full of bugs too so don't use it in your main server, also the online backups feature has a bug where in-game items randomly disappear so don't use it) IF YOU WISH TO USE IT DO IT AT YOUR OWN RISK

 A cross-platform command line Minecraft Bedrock server wrapper (supports Windows 10+ x64 and Linux x64)